indra-yana/react-starter/README.md

 # API

-This project use the <a href="https://github.com/indra-yana/fastify-kit" target="__blank">Fasity-Kit</a> REST API Porject to work with this project.
+This project can integrated with backend service project <a href="https://github.com/indra-yana/nestjs-starter" target="__blank">NestJS-Starter</a> as REST API Project.
 The API Spec will described bellow:

 ### General Header Request :